mahdip72/deep_learning_project/AffectNet/README.md

-training a deep network on AffectNet database in both regression (dimensional) and categorical (Paul Ekman emotion's model).
+training a deep network on AffectNet database in both regression (circumplex model) and categorical (Paul Ekman emotion's model).

 the EfficientNet b0 architecture was used.